APN20112008/MULTI-CLASS-CLASSIFICATION-using-BERT/README.md

 ->Train 2 separate deep learning models using BERT Transfer Learning over the 2 datasets and save the models<br/><br/> ->Test the 2 models against test sets from both page and sentence datasets.<br/><br/>

+## Experiments:
+-> Trained and tested both models for different frequency rates in the Dropout layer and learning rates. <br/>
+---> **Outcomes**:<br/>
+------> For page model dropout layer with drop rate of 0.3 gave the best avg accuracy and avg loss over.
+Drop rate between [0.5,1] had a bad performance.   <br/>
+------> For sentence model dropout layer with drop rate of 0.6 gave the best avg accuracy and avg loss over.
+Drop rate between [0.3,0.5] and [0.9,1] had a bad performance.   <br/>
+-> Checked accuracy and model performance for different batch sizes. <br/>
+---> **Outcomes**:<br/>
+------> Intuition: to check if bigger number of sample affect the avg accuracy of the model. <br/>
+------> Conclusion: Regardless of the batch size, the avg <br/>
+->Tested both models against each both test datasets (page and sentence). <br/>
+---> **Outcomes**:<br/>
+## Key learnings:
+-> For a long input sequences to the model, a lower drop rate generalizes the training data in a better way, because the number of units set to 0 would also be high.
+Implying a higher drop rate would cause too much data loss resulting in high bias and wouldn’t fulfil the purpose of generalization either.
+On the other hand, for shorter input sequences, the rate can be greater than 0.5, because the amount of data being compromised will be less too.
+Also, the amount of sentence inputs to be used are much higher than page inputs. <br/>
+-> Training over sentence data yields overall more accurate results than the model that trains over page dataset.
+This could be because of less truncation and applying optimization steps on smaller chunks for the same labels, thus, training it better for each label.
+Sentence also offers more randomized data, which reduces the chances of **selection bias** as well as **accidental bias**. <br/>

+## Files
 ### create_dataset.ipynb
 ->Read text from "Linear_algebra_and_its_applications_by_Strang_G._z-lib.org.pdf" using **PyMuPDF**(https://pymupdf.readthedocs.io/en/latest/)
 ![image](https://user-images.githubusercontent.com/80392139/151307854-fa9d9844-9842-4880-ac18-1a248049dcee.png)<br/><br/>